LucasJMO/E6Plus/classes/Bard.md

 **Skill Focus (Perform)**: At 1st level a bard gains the feat skill focus for the skill perform.
 If the Bard already has this feat, they can instead select a different feat for which they meet the prerequisites.

+**Bardic Music**(Su): A 1st level bard gains the ability to aid allies with his music.
+This can be used a number of times per day equal to bard class level.
+Inspire Heroism and Inspire Competence both exhaust one daily use of bardic music.

-**Inspire Heroism**(Su): Once per day per bard level, a bard who is performing one of his song abilities can select an ally being affected by the song and provide them with a +1 morale bonus to saving throws, armor class, attack rolls, and damage.
+**Inspire Heroism**(Su): At 1st level, a bard who is performing one of his song abilities can select an ally being affected by the song and provide them with a +1 morale bonus to saving throws, armor class, attack rolls, and damage.
 At 3rd level this bonus increases to +2, and at 5th level it increases to +3.
 This bonus continues as long as the ally is being affected by the bard's song, and for 5 rounds after.

-**Inspire Competence**(Su): Once per day per bard level, a bard can help an ally succeed at a task.
+**Inspire Competence**(Su): At 2nd level, a bard can help an ally succeed at a task.
 The ally must be within 30 feet, and be able to see and hear the Bard.
 The ally gains a competence bonus on skill checks with a particular skill as long as he continues to hear the bard's music.
 This bonus is equal to the bard's performance check divided by 5 (rounded down).
 The effect lasts as long as the bard concentrates, up to a maximum of two minutes.
 A bard cannot inspire competence in himself.

 **Songs**(Su): The bardic ablities song of life/shelter/evasion/freedom/battle/swiftness are supernatural abilities which confer bonuses on allies within 30 ft who can hear the bard.
 Each song requires a standard action to start, and a standard action each round to continue.
 There is no limit on the number of rounds a song can remain active.
 Stopping a song is a free action, and transitioning from one active song to another requires a swift action.
 If a bard takes damage while using a song they must roll a concentration check of DC 10 + damage dealt or stop any ongoing song effect.